christianlarsen/rpg-structure/README.md

 ## Features

 At the moment, the extension allows you to insert a name for the structure, a dimension, a type (*auto, *var, or default), and for the fields, you can insert the name, the type, and size, and a possible init value.
+The code of the structure in free RPG is inserted in the place of the code where you execute the extension.

 ## Requirements